New Effective Method of Teaching Science: Animated learning videos

 The impact of animated learning videos on online education is a controversial matter.
-Some say they work beautifully, others deny their effectiveness on eLearning in comparison with other types of video materials.
+Some say they work beautifully, others deny their effectiveness in comparison with other types of video materials.
 Personally, I think an animation is a great tool for a better visual experience.
 It helps explain complicated concepts in a highly visual way, which is important in difficult subjects in science.

 What is animated learning video?